sassoftware/sas-trustworthy-ai-life-cycle/README.md

 The SAS Trustworthy AI Life Cycle is a stepwise process organized into sections.
 Many tasks in the life cycle reflect guidelines put forth by the [NIST AI Risk Management Framework Playbook](https://www.nist.gov/itl/ai-risk-management-framework) as it appeared in October 2023.

-## Prerequisites
-Using the SAS Trustworthy AI Life Cycle requires no additional resources.
-However, teams can automate their use of the life cycle with a platform or tool of their choosing.

-For example, a version of the SAS Trustworthy AI Life Cycle is available as a [sample workflow](https://github.com/sassoftware/model-management-resources/tree/main/samples/Workflow_Integration/Trustworthy_AI_Life_Cycle) that is compatible with [SAS® Workflow Manager](https://support.sas.com/en/software/workflow-manager-support.html).
-This workflow can help users orchestrate trustworthy model creation and management in [SAS® Model Manager](https://www.sas.com/en_us/software/model-manager.html).

-> [!NOTE]
-> Although the [Trustworthy AI Life Cycle sample workflow](https://github.com/sassoftware/model-management-resources/tree/main/samples/Workflow_Integration/Trustworthy_AI_Life_Cycle) does not mirror this life cycle document in every respect, improvements to this document can result in enhancement requests for the Trustworthy AI Life Cycle sample workflow.

 ## Getting Started
 The Trustworthy AI Life Cycle is designed for teams collaborating to create, test, and implement models.
 Using the document effectively requires identifying six personas.